galaxyproject/training-material/topics/ecology/tutorials/Metashrimps_tutorial/tutorial.md

 > <comment-title>What is a Data Paper?</comment-title>
 > According to the [GBIF](https://www.gbif.org/data-papers) (Global Biodiversity Information Facility),
 > A data paper is a peer reviewed document describing a dataset, published in a peer reviewed journal.
 It takes effort to prepare, curate and describe data.
->,Data papers provide recognition for this effort by means of a scholarly article.
+> Data papers provide recognition for this effort using a scholarly article.
 {:  .comment}
 # Get data